Cove Review: Smart Home Security

 Cove Monitoring Plan Options

-Still, Cove’s professional monitoring rates aren’t the lowest in the market.
-Ring Alarm’s pricing for professional monitoring, for instance, is just $20 a month, which also includes smartphone control, voice assistant integrations, and cloud storage for cameras.
-As you’ll notice in the chart above, Cove only includes those features in the Cove Plus membership, a $27.99 a month subscription.
+Cove’s professional monitoring rates aren’t the lowest in the market, even with the new tier structure.
+Ring Alarm’s pricing for professional monitoring, for instance, is just $19.99 a month, which also includes voice assistant integrations and cloud storage for cameras.
+Cove+, the tier that unlocks camera support, runs $32.99 a month, putting it $13 above Ring’s all-in price.

 FYI: To get the lowest monthly fees, pay more of your Cove equipment up-front.